abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 So according to BHK interpretation saying that $A$ is true, means that that we possess a proof of $A$ --- simple enough.
 But it's a bit harder to express the fact that $A$ is false: it is not enough to say that we *don't have a proof* of $A$ (the fact that don't have it, doesn't mean it doesn't exist).
 Instead, we must show that claiming that $A$ is true leads to a *contradiction*.

 To express this, intuitionistic logic defines the constant $⊥$ which plays the role of *False* (also known as the "bottom value"). $⊥$ is defined as the proof of a formula that does not have any proofs.
 And the equivalent of false propositions are the ones that imply that the bottom value is provable (which is a contradiction).
-So instead of
+So instead of...

 ![Negation in the classical interpretation: Not A](../05_logic/classical_negation.svg)

-we can write
+...we can write:

 ![Negation in the BHK interpretation: A implies Bottom](../05_logic/bhk_negation.svg)